dmitri1357/RadInterp/README.md

 # RadInterp
-An upcoming Python library for interpolating and extracting spatial data onto a unit circle.
-Currently a work in progress!
+Python code for interpolating and extracting spatial data onto a unit circle.